gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 coloured orange without stripes in the following diagram.
 The key calls them "Microcontroler's Port" and ATmega328P manual calls them "I/O-Port".

-{% image pinout.png alt="A pinout of the Arduino Nano from the official Arduino documentation" %}
+{% image pinout.jpg alt="A pinout of the Arduino Nano from the official Arduino documentation" %}

-Note that this diagram may contain an error.
+Note that this diagram contains an error.
 The "ADC[6]" and "ADC[7]" pins have labels coloured both yellow and orange with "ADC[x]" on them but the orange labels are for I/O-Ports only so labeling them with "ADC" doesn't make sense.
-We won't be using these pins here.
+We won't be using these pins here, but I did do an experiment where I turned on all the I/O-Port pins and A6 and A7 pins didn't turn on so they aren't connected to an I/O-Port.

 I only have enough space on my breadboard for 15 LEDs, so I've chosen 15 pins on the Arduino Nano that connect to I/O-Port pins on the microcontroller.
 Using the